BERLIN (Reuters) - German politicians voiced concern on Sunday about the growing influence of Ankara on people with Turkish roots living in Germany.

 “Erdogan supporters are already exerting a lot of pressure on dissidents in Germany,” he said.
 “This must stop.
 There must not be threats among us.”

 Germany is home to around three million people of Turkish origin.
-In Turkey’s last national elections, 60 percent of them voted for Turkey’s ruling AKP Party, according to the organization of Turkish Communities in Germany.
+In Turkey’s last national elections, 60 percent of them voted for Turkey’s ruling AKP Party, according to the organisation of Turkish Communities in Germany.

 Gokay Sofuoglu, chairman of Turkish Communities in Germany, told Reuters last month that a hotline number was circulating on social media that supposedly called on people to notify Turkish authorities about Erdogan opponents.